viperML/st/README.md

     ```
     $ git clone git://git.suckless.org/st
     ```
+- Checkout into the exact commit (?)

-- Move the patches into the root directory
+- Move the patches into it
 - Apply the patches in order, or with this snippet:
     ```
     #!/bin/bash